 We talk in-depth about how to best make sense of your DNA results and show examples of ethnicity reports here.

-To see what each test’s ethnicity estimate looks like you can see a visual comparison right here.
+To see what each test’s ethnicity estimate looks like you can see a visual comparison here.

 Cousin Matching

-Each one of these testing companies will provide you with a list of those people you are related to in their database, and we often refer to this as cousin matching.
+Each one of these testing companies will provide you with a list of those people you are related to in their database, which we often refer to as “cousin matching.”
 The database size, criteria for matching, responsiveness of matches and tools you need to make sense of these matches all vary greatly.

 Size and Quality of the Database for Matching Relatives

-AncestryDNA has the largest database to compare your results to when making matches, with 23andMe coming in second and FTDNA in fourth.
-MyHeritage DNA, although newer than the others, is catching up fast and numbers now surpass FTDNA.
+AncestryDNA has the largest database to compare your results to when making matches, with MyHeritage next, then FTDNA, and lastly, LivingDNA.
 Current numbers can be seen in the chart above and are estimates based on available data.
-Each of these databases is growing, some of them quite rapidly.
+Each of these databases is growing; some of them quite rapidly.

-Generally speaking, those people who have tested with FTDNA, AncestryDNA or MyHeritage DNA have done so for genealogical purposes (even if it is only curiosity about their family’s past) so the response rate from contacted matches is fairly decent.
+Generally speaking, those people who have tested with these companies have done so for genealogical purposes (even if it is only curiosity about their family’s past) so the response rate from contacted matches is fairly decent.
 Oftentimes matches are open to being contacted by relations and are eager to compare trees.
 This is, of course, not always the case, but we have found it to be true for the most part.
+The International Society of Genetic Genealogy (ISOGG) compared the average responsiveness of matches for each of the tests and found that Ancestry’s customers had a lower response rate than those of the other three companies (“low” responsiveness vs. “medium” responsiveness).

 Data from all four testing companies can be uploaded to GEDmatch for additional comparisons.